mistergreen/WAAC/README.md

 #Required Equipments
 1. Arduino Due
 2. Arduino Ethernet Shield (W5100) with SD card slot.
-Make sure the W5100 or whatever supports at least 4 simultaneous socket connections.
+Make sure the W5100 or whatever supports at least 4 simultaneous/concurrent socket connections.
 A UDP connection is used to update time.
+I hear the new WIFI shield (HDG204) supports 4 sockets.
+You'll have to change the Ethernet code to support the WIFI shield.
 3. SD card

 #Setup